Deaths in motorsport

 This is a page with information on deaths that have occurred during motorsport events.

 Auto racing is a dangerous sport by its nature and has seen a large number of deaths.

-The number of deaths, however, has fallen in recent years as safety standards and car construction has improved.
-A prime example of this is in Formula 1, where deaths were a regular occurrence earlier in the history of the series but have now improved to the point where there has been only one death since 1994.
-Deaths in motorsport overall are still a tragic regular occurrence however, with motorcycle racing suffering more instances than car racing.
-This is largely due to the nature of motorcycle riding and lack of protection it affords a rider in the event of a crash.
-Deaths in motorsport can be categorised as follows.
+In the second half of the 20th century safety standards and car construction were improved so that the number of deaths has fallen noticeably: In Formula 1 deaths were a regular occurrence earlier in the history of the series but between 1994 and 2015 there has been only one death.

+Still, deaths in motorsport are still a regular occurrence.

+In particular motorcycle racing claims more deaths than car racing due to the nature of motorcycle riding and the lack of protection for a rider in the event of a crash.

+Deaths in motorsport can be categorised as follows:

 Driver deaths in motorsport

 This section covers all driver deaths in car or truck racing events.
 These have either taken place at racing circuits or oval racing venues.
 Deaths in all series and in all types of vehicles are included, from club or national level series to high-profile events like Formula 1 and Champ Car.